Psychology Intermediate

 Strikethrough pricingOriginal price anchors perceived value€149 €89

-Tier anchoringPremium plan anchors perception of value tiersShow Enterprise first in pricing tables
+Tier anchoringPremium plan anchors perception of all tiersShow Enterprise first in pricing tables

 Per-unit pricingLower per-unit cost anchors purchase size”€1.20/day” vs “€439/year”